The Importance Of Good Diet To A Boxer

 Water is an essential part of the diet for staying healthy and energised, particularly in a strenuous sport such as boxing where it is very easy to become dehydrated.
 So you should ensure that 8 - 10 Glasses of Water are included in your Daily Diet, increasing the water consumption during a fight.
 There is much more detailed advice about water consumption further down this page.

 What NOT To Eat

-The following foods are all high in fat and sugar content, and although they may provide you with temporary high bursts of energy, those are short lasting energy sources and will soon cause you to feel tired, sluggish, and to put on unwanted.
-For this reason they should be excluded from a fighters healthy diet as far as possible:
+The following foods are all high in fat and sugar content, so although they may provide you with a quick burst of energy, they are short lasting energy sources and will soon cause you to feel tired, sluggish, and put on unwanted weight.
+For this reason they should be omitted from a fighters diet as far as possible: